Skip to content

 AgentClient

 The AgentClient is the primary entry point for programmatic agent interactions.
-It wraps a transport and provides typed methods for common operations.
+It wraps a transport and provides a unified interface for communicating with Protolink agents.

 Quick Start